JonEilers/analyticalgenomics.org/_pages/genome-annotation.md

 [Maker2](http://www.yandell-lab.org/software/maker.html) is a portable and easily configurable genome annotation pipeline.

 [GenSAS](https://www.gensas.org/) is an online platform that provides a pipeline for whole genome structural and functional annotation.
 Users can upload genome sequences and select from a variety of tools for repeat masking, prediction of gene models and other structural features as well as functional annotation tools.

+### Targeted Gene Prediction
+Currently, it is unwise to trust non-model organism gene models.
+Below are tools for identifying and generating gene models for genes of interestion in a genome assembly.

+[Bitacora](https://github.com/molevol-ub/bitacora) is a comprehensive tool for the identification and annotation of gene families in genome assemblies

+[TGFam-Finder](https://github.com/tgfam-finder/scripts_ubuntu) is an annotation tool that works in the Linux OS environment for structural annotation of protein-coding genes containing target domains of interest.
+It also looks like a pain to set up.

 ### Functional Annotation